zamozniewicz/registration-plates/README.md

-Code of polskietablice.pl
+Search engine for Polish registration plates
 ===================

-AngularJS app for finding a region that issued Polish vehicle's registration plates.
+AngularJS app letting you find a region, that issued vehicle's registration plates.

-Application has been based on sample AngularJS project template: https://github.com/angular/angular-seed.

 Working version of the application can be found at http://polskietablice.pl.
+Repository also includes a FirefoxOS packaged application.